schuchert/wikispaces/pages/MyCv.md

 ## Curriculum Vitae for Brett L. Schuchert

 ### Skill Summary
-Brett has over 35 years of teaching experience and over 30 years of consulting and coaching experience.
+Brett has 40 years of teaching experience and over 35 years of consulting and coaching experience.
 Early in his career, Brett was introduced to Object-Oriented Programming and Constraint Theory, and later agile software development, then in the past decade, lean thinking.

 While he maintains a number of hobbies such as photography, and gardening, he practices and teaches internal martial arts, e.g., Tai Chi, and Qigong.
-In April 2024, he is expecting to certify as a Flexibility Coach, which he will additionally teach.
+He's also a Certified Flexibility Coach, which augments his intentional body work.

 Brett is a lateral thinker and mixes and mingles across domains.
 For example, he applies lean thinking to learning and teaching new ideas in both a technical realm, and internal martial arts training.
 The notion of practice/katas he does in both software development, and body awareness.
 Meditation and paying attention to the moment are a cornerstone of Code Whispering, or listening to the code, versus projecting design on to it.

 ----
 ### Leading Agile
 November 2024 - Present
 Managing Consultant

-LAMP migration.
+#### Senior Software Developer / Legacy Rescue, Modernization
+Designing and developing a domain-centric rewrite of the applications supporting Building / Property inspections.

+#### Senior Software Developer / Multi-Tenant Application
+Perform architectural analysis, evaluate implementation paths and perform orchestration of the work involved in migrating a legacy application towards introducing multi-tenancy / BYOK functionality.

 ### Industrial Logic
 August 2015 - October 2024